 INGREDIENT TIPS FOR THE PERFECT THAI NOODLE SOUP

-- Rice noodles are traditional for Thai Noodle Soup, and I’ve used both Pad Thai Noodles and Vermicelli Rice Noodles.
 The noodle aisle of an Asian market has LOTS of different brands and noodle thicknesses.
-Don’t let that overwhelm you, because you really can’t go wrong either way
+Don’t let that overwhelm you…pick your favorite and it won’t be wrong.

-- I use full fat coconut milk in my soups because it thickens better.
+I prefer full fat coconut milk because it thickens the soup well.
 You can use lite coconut milk if you prefer

-- Don’t add the dark green bok choy leaves until the last couple of minutes, because they are delicate like baby spinach.
-The stems are more sturdy and can withstand longer cooking
+Don’t add the dark green bok choy leaves until the last couple of minutes, because they are delicate like baby spinach.
+The stems are sturdy and can withstand longer cooking

 Saute garlic and ginger in a Dutch oven or heavy-bottomed pot.
 Stir in curry paste and cook for about 4 minutes